Tuesday, October 07, 2014

 Facts

 Martin's father was the celebrated landscape painter Claude Muncaster, and his grandfather was the watercolourist and etcher Oliver Hall.
-In more recent years, Martin has been an ardent campaigner against the ban on natural therapies in the UK, and acts as a distributor for Neways health products.
-Here he is, talking about the Turning Point "personal transformation" course which he says saved his life.
+In the 1940s, Martin himself painted several commissions from the Royal family, including a landscape for King George VI which hangs in Balmoral today.
+In later years, Martin was an ardent campaigner against the ban on natural therapies in the UK, and acted as a distributor for Neways health products.

 Tim Munro (Sigurd) Born Jun 8 1951